-- (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
-When such additional income from other sources is at least equal to the imputed - (5) The HACFM may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction. - (d) Review of HACFM decision. - (1) Public housing.
-If a public housing tenant claims that the HACFM has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if the HACFM denies the family's request to modify such amount, the HACFM shall give the tenant written notice of such denial, with a brief explanation of the basis for the HACFM determination of the amount of imputed welfare income.
-The HACFM notice shall also state that if the tenant does not agree with the HACFM determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the HACFM determination.
-The tenant is not required to pay an escrow deposit pursuant to Sec.
-966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the HACFM determination. - (2) Section 8 participant.
-A participant in the Section 8 tenant-based assistance program may request an informal hearing, in accordance with Sec.
-982.555 of this title, to review the HACFM determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
-If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the HACFM denies the family's request to modify such amount, the HACFM shall give the family written notice of such denial, with a brief explanation of the
+(0) The HACFM may not include imputedwelfare income in annual income if the familywas not an assisted resident at the time ofsanction.

+() Review of HACFM decision.

+(0) Public housing.
+If a public housing tenant claims that the HACFM has not correctlycalculated the amount of imputed welfareincome in accordance with HUD requirements, and if the HACFM denies the family's requestto modify such amount, the HACFM shall give the tenant written notice of such denial, with a brief explanation of the basis for the HACFMdetermination of the amount of imputed welfare income.
+The HACFM notice shall also state that if the tenant does not agree with the HACFM determination, the tenant may request a grievance hearing in accordance with part-966, subpart B of this title to review the HACFM determination.
+The tenant is notrequired to pay an escrow deposit pursuant to-Sec.
+966.55(e) for the portion of tenant rentattributable to the imputed welfare income inorder to obtain a grievance hearing on the HACFM determination.

+(0) Section 8 participant.
+A participant in the Section 8 tenant based assistance programmay request an informal hearing, inaccordance with Sec.
+982.555 of this title, toreview the HACFM determination of the amount of imputed welfare income that mustbe included in the family's annual income inaccordance with this section.
+If the familyclaims that such amount is not correctlycalculated in accordance with HUDrequirements, and if the HACFM denies the family's request to modify such amount, the HACFM shall give the family written notice of such denial, with a brief explanation of the basis for the HACFM determination of the amount of imputed welfare income.
+Suchnotice shall also state that if the family doesnot agree with the HACFM determination, the family may request an informal hearing on the determination under the HACFM hearingprocedure.

-- basis for the HACFM determination of the amount of imputed welfare income.
-Such notice shall also state that if the family does not agree with the HACFM determination, the family may request an informal hearing on the determination under the HACFM hearing procedure. - (e) HACFM relation with welfare agency. - (1) The HACFM must ask welfare agencies to inform the HACFM of any specified welfare benefits reduction for a family member, the reason for such reduction, the term of any such reduction, and any subsequent welfare agency determination affecting the amount or term of a specified welfare benefits reduction.
-If the welfare agency determines a specified welfare benefits reduction for a family member, and gives the HACFM written notice of such reduction, the family's annual incomes shall include the imputed welfare income because of the specified welfare benefits reduction. - (2) The HACFM is responsible for determining the amount of imputed welfare income that is included in the family's annual income as a result of a specified welfare benefits reduction as determined by the welfare agency, and specified in the notice by the welfare agency to the HACFM.
-However, the HACFM is not responsible for determining whether a reduction of welfare benefits by the welfare agency was correctly determined by the welfare agency in accordance with welfare program requirements and procedures, nor for providing the opportunity for review or hearing on such welfare agency determinations. - (3) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of such determinations through the welfare agency's normal due process procedures.
-The HACFM shall be entitled to rely on the welfare agency notice to the HACFM of the welfare agency's determination of a specified welfare benefits reduction.
+() HACFM relation with welfare agency.

+(0) The HACFM must ask welfare agencies to inform the HACFM of any specified welfarebenefits reduction for a family member, thereason for such reduction, the term of any such reduction, and any subsequent welfare agencydetermination affecting the amount or term of a specified welfare benefits reduction.
+If thewelfare agency determines a specified welfarebenefits reduction for a family member, and gives the HACFM written notice of suchreduction, the family's annual incomes shallinclude the imputed welfare income because of the specified welfare benefits reduction.

+(0) The HACFM is responsible fordetermining the amount of imputed welfareincome that is included in the family's annualincome as a result of a specified welfarebenefits reduction as determined by thewelfare agency, and specified in the notice bythe welfare agency to the HACFM.
+However, the HACFM is not responsible for determining whether a reduction of welfare benefits by thewelfare agency was correctly determined bythe welfare agency in accordance with welfareprogram requirements and procedures, nor forproviding the opportunity for review orhearing on such welfare agencydeterminations.

+(0) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of suchdeterminations through the welfare agency'snormal due process procedures.
+The HACFM shall be entitled to rely on the welfare agencynotice to the HACFM of the welfare agency's determination of a specified welfare benefitsreduction.

+© Copyright 2004 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.